Statement

 Artist Statement

-As an artist my multidisciplinary practice is best described as the abstraction of cosmetics, my work systematizes and reappropriates the procedural layering that is make-up in both physical and digital mediums.
-Fragments of “The Face”, primarily my own, become small canvases through which a myriad of expressions can be brought forth.
+As an artist my multidisciplinary practice is best described as the architectural abstraction of cosmetics, my work systematizes and reappropriates the procedural layering that is “make-up” in both physical and digital mediums.
+Fragments of “The Face” become small canvases through which a myriad of expressions can be brought forth.
 Each cast, though a copy, represents the multitude that is the diaspora and challenges the classical notions of beauty rooted in whiteness and heteronormativity.

+My upbringing, moving between Senegal, Europe, and the US is the source of my inspiration.
+Reconciling, reimagining, and reinterpreting my Senegalese roots through my unique diasporic lens drives the work.
 With my practice, the interest in layering, and notions of repetition and multiplicity permeate into all aspects of my process through material, moving image, and sound.
-As my practice develops my intent is to continue to bridge the gap between film and sculpture to uplift and inspire my community and offer new means of understanding the world.
+As my practice develops my intent is to continue to extrapolate the connections between my queer identity, my culture, and offer new means of understanding the world.